DanFNKD/the-notice-board/README.md

 #### 2. Non registered users accessing profiles

 For the project, I ensured that non registered users could not view certain pages.
 They could however click the hyperlink on the post card and be directed to the user's profile.
 I implemented the following code to prevent this behaviour.

+### Security Concerns

+During development it was identified that sensitive database credentials were mistakenly committed to the repository.
+Upon discovering this issue, the following actions were taken to secure the project:

+- The .env file containing the environment variables, including DATABASE_URL, has been removed from the repository and added to .gitignore to prevent future tracking
+- The exposed database credentials were rotated immediately, and a new secure DATABASE_URL was generated.
+- All sensitive variables are now securely stored in environment variables both locally and on Heroku.

 ## Deployment